Square-densities, and volume forms: Differential forms and square densities

 So we recall, respectively pose, the following definitions, corresponding to $r=1$ and $r=2$.
 Let $M$ be a manifold.

-\begin{defn}A (combinatorial) differential $k$-form on $M$ is function $\omega$ from the set of 1-infinitesimal $k$-simplices in $M$ to $R$, which is alternating with respect to the $(k+1)!$ permutations of the $x_{i}$s, and which vanishes if $x_{i}=x_{j}$ for some $i \neq j$. \end{defn}
+\begin{defn}A (combinatorial) {\em differential $k$-form} on $M$ is an $R$-valued function $\omega$ on the set of 1-infinitesimal $k$-simplices in $M$, which is alternating with respect to the $(k+1)!$ permutations of the vertices of the simplex. \end{defn} Hence it vanishes on simplices where two vertices are equal.

-\begin{defn}A $k$-\sqd \ on $M$ is an $R$-valued function $\Sigma$ from the set of $2$-infinitesimal $k$-simplices in $M$ which is symmetric with respect to the $(k+1)!$ permutations of the $x_{i}$s, and which vanishes if $x_{i}=x_{j}$ for some $i \neq j$. \end{defn}
+\begin{defn} A {\em $k$-\sqd } on $M$ is an $R$-valued function on the set of $2$-infinitesimal $k$-simplices in $M$, which is symmetric with respect to the $(k+1)!$ permutations of the vertices of the simplex, and which vanishes on simplices where two vertices are equal. \end{defn}

-Note that for $k=1$, Proposition \ref{ABx} gives that 1-square densities $g$ have the property that they vanish not just on $M_{(0)}$ (the diagonal), but also on $M_{(1)}$: $g(x,y)=0$ if $x\sim _{1}y$.
-So the notion of 1-square density agrees with ``(combinatorial) quadratic form'', as considered in \cite{[SGM]}, Section 8.1.
+Note that for $k=1$, Proposition \ref{ABx} gives that 1-square densities (square lengths) $g$ have the property that they vanish not just on $M_{(0)}$ (the diagonal), but also on $M_{(1)}$: $g(x,y)=0$ if $x\sim _{1}y$.
+So the notion of 1-square density agrees with (combinatorial) ``differential quadratic form'', as considered in \cite{[SGM]}, Section 8.1.
+(Combinatorial) differential quadratic 1-forms we shall also call pseudo-Riemannian metrics.